 Classification tries to predict a class from a data item.
 Regression tries to predict a value.
 There are several reasons to do this.
-First, we might actually need to predict a value.
+First, we might actually need a value.
 For example, we know the zip code of a house, the square footage of its lot, the number of rooms and the square footage of the house, and we wish to predict its likely sale price.
 As another example, we know the cost and condition of a trading card for sale, and we wish to predict a likely profit in buying it and then reselling it.
 As yet another example, we have a picture with some missing pixels - perhaps there was text covering them, and we want to replace it - and we want to fill in the missing values.
+As a final example, you can think of classification as a special case of regression, where we want to predict either +1 or -1.
 Predicting values is very useful, and so there are many examples like this.

-Second, we might want to spot a trend in data.
+Second, we might want to compare trends in data.
 Doing so could make it clear what is really happening.
-Here is an example from Efron ("COMPUTER-INTENSIVE METHODS IN STATISTICAL REGRESSION", B. Efron, SIAM Review, 1988).
+Here is an example from Efron ("Computer-Intensive methods in statistical regression", B. Efron, SIAM Review, 1988).
 Table 1 shows some data from medical devices, which sit in the body and release a hormone.
-Each is supposed to have the same behavior.
+The data shows the amount of hormone currently in a device after it has spent some time in service, and the time the device spent in service.
 The data describes devices from three production lots (A, B, and C).
+Each device, from each lot, is supposed to have the same behavior.
 The important question is: Are the lots the same?
+The amount of hormone changes over time, so we can't just compare the amounts currently in each device.
+Instead, we need to determine the relationship between time in service and hormone, and see if this relationship is different between batches.
+We can do so by regressing hormone against time.